LEARNING THE GAME

 Summer 7s - Jun to AUG

-7s is a fast-paced, stripped down version of rugby played in tournament formats.
-7s is continually growing in popularity and will debut in the Olympics in 2016.
-Gotham's participation in 7s tournaments was fully reinstated for the 2015 summer.
+7s is a fast-paced, stripped-down version of rugby played in tournament formats.
+7s is continually growing in popularity and debuted in the 2016 Olympics.
 We will continue to foster a 7s team with the help of individual player interest.

 Gotham traditionally plays touch rugby in winter.
-These are purely social events and open to anyone.
+These are purely social events and open to anyone, and a great way to get to know the club and the sport.
 They usually end in brunch and catching a rugby match at a rugby bar.

 REGISTRATIONS AND DUES